splunk/public-o11y-docs/sp-oncall/alerts/war-room.rst

 `Slack <https://help.victorops.com/knowledge-base/slack-integration-guide/>`__ channels
-or `ServiceNow <https://help.victorops.com/knowledge-base/servicenow-bi-directional-integration-guide/>`__ tickets – helping individual responders share applicable context with related stakeholders in the places they’re already working.
+or `ServiceNow <https://help.victorops.com/knowledge-base/servicenow-bi-directional-integration-guide/>`__ tickets – helping individual responders share applicable context with related stakeholders in the places they're already working.
 In one single place, on-call responders can find instructions and tools such as runbooks, wikis, dashboards or post-incident review documentation to diagnose exactly how they can fix a problem.
 In that same place, you can reroute